SOTAbeams/WSPRliteConfig/techdoc/serial.md

     msgData ::= (uint8)*
     checksum ::= uint32

-The checksum is the CRC32 of `msgData`.
+The checksum is the CRC32 of `msgType msgData`.

 A list of `msgType` values can be found in src/common/device/MsgType.hpp